How to Start Something: Looking for Buy-In on Criminal Justice Reform

 Having once thought there was nowhere to turn, Lucy now needed to navigate lists of organizations working separately across a spectrum of criminal justice reforms.
 She imagined building a coalition so these groups could reach out to one another, broaden their information sharing and coordinate their work for maximum impact.
 The next person in her position would have one place to go to access a network of know-how and reliable resources.

-But that’s not what happened either.
+But those rosy pictures of “next time” never happened either.
 The crew that came together to create and support the National Coalition for Criminal Justice Reform had difficulty sustaining the organization over time.
 They celebrated success like the first annual Freedom March for the Wrongfully Convicted and helped one another continue their own fights believing justice could still be won.
 In telling her story, Lucy refers to her own “activist fatigue” and the way commitment to the organization would ebb and flow depending on how well one’s own case was doing.
 In retrospect, Lucy can see how the coalition never quite coalesced like she had hoped.

 Their reach hadn’t extended far beyond the original collaborators and their direct interest in promoting awareness for their own cases.
 When their appeals met a resolution, for better or worse, it affected their commitment to the coalition.
 They had not successfully recruited new activists willing to take their place.
 The network of know-how and resources that would continue after any one case ran its course never quite took root.